Last Updated on April 18, 2021 by queenie mak

-Taichung (台中) is the second-largest city in Taiwan, and the big city has so many attractions that you may need a few days to see them all.
+Taichung (台中) is the second-largest city in Taiwan, and the big city has so many attractions and things to do that you may need a few days to see them all.

-But if you have never been to Taichung and you only have one day in the city, then you must follow my Taichung itinerary.
-In 1 day, you can experience the best culture, art and sample the best food in the city.
+But if you have never been to Taichung and you only have one day in the city, you must follow my Taichung itinerary.
+In one day, you can see the best Taichung tourist spots, experience Taiwanese culture and eat the best food in Taiwan.